 I said: I think they should not be excused for failing to know about the reality of these people, but the hypocrites have perfected their taqiyyah.
-If not, hardly will you find a scholar or student of knowledge who would not declare them to be disbelievers."
+If not, hardly will you find a scholar or student of knowledge who would not declare them to he dishelievers."

-He said: How could they then be informed of the disbelieving ideologies that the Imamiyyah Shī'ah hold?

-I said: It is your obligation and that of every Muslim who knows the truth to expose these people publicly and to show that they are disbelievers.
+He said: How could they then be informed of the disbelieving ideologies that the expose these people publicly and to show that they are disbelievers.
 This is one of the greatest acts of Jihād of our age and of the greatest acts of worship.
 It is also a way of spreading correct knowledge.